 4. Request to see a Neurologist who specializes in silent migraine.
 If your doctor does not give you a referral, then ask for one.
 Ask for someone who specializes in your exact migraine type diagnosis.

 5. Consider all treatment options.
 Medications are the first line of treatment from your doctor.
-There are numerous, over 100 medications in fact, used to treat migraine attacks according to the Migraine Research Foundation.
-I find triptans are the best drugs available to date.
+There are numerous medications, over 100 in fact, used to treat migraine attacks according to the Migraine Research Foundation.
+I find triptans are the best drugs available to date (for me).

-7. Lifestyle changes.
+7. Consider some new lifestyle changes.
+Don't underestimate the power of this one.
 Do what you can to be proactive and prevent your next attack.
 Things like: eating regularly, eating nutritious foods, having a regular sleep routine, exercising regularly and learning some stress management techniques will work wonders to reduce and ease your migraine symptoms.

 The right medications, if you need them, and some nice relaxing CD's will help you cope with your symptoms.
 Something to help you drift off to sleep.